raffylopez/GithubUsers-iOS/README.md

 - __[OK] Exponential backoff ​must be used ​​when trying to reload the data__

-    _Exponential backoff used for reloading stale data when HTTP server failure occurs.
-Transport errors are handled by periodic connectivity timer (async)_
+    _Exponential backoff used for reloading stale data when HTTP server failure occurs to avoid pommeling the backend.
+Transport errors are handled by periodic async connectivity timer_

 - __[OK] Any data fetch should utilize ​Result types.​__